GawahChan/ToDo-App-TypeScript/README.md

-Using React Native CLI with template typescript to create toDo App
+Recreating toDo-App using React Native CLI, using React-Native template typescript.
+Also implementing TDD using Jest and Enzyme